 As a researcher, educator, facilitator and translator of theatre and performance, Peilin Liang is immensely interested in storytelling through shapeshifting.
 She received her MA in English from the University of Auckland and her PhD from the Department of Theatre and Dance at the University of Hawaii at Mānoa.
 Prior to her appointment at the National University of Singapore, she was a postdoctoral fellow with the Asian Studies Department at the University of Texas at Austin.
 Her research interests include (post)colonialism, minor transnationalism, cultural diversity and dynamics of cross-cultural exchange in relation to body training, performance pedagogy, and theatre.

-Graham Wolfe is an Assistant Professor in the Theatre Studies division of the English Language & Literature Department at NUS.
+Graham Wolfe is an Associate Professor in the Theatre Studies division of the English Language & Literature Department at NUS.
 He came to Singapore in 2012, having lived for most of his life in Canada.
 He has also taught at the University of Toronto, where he completed his Masters and PhD in Drama.
 He also holds a BA (Honours) and B.Ed from Queen’s University, Canada.
 At NUS, he teaches “Major Playwrights of the 20th Century”, “Theatre and Postmodernism”, and “The Theatre Experience”.

 Maiya Murphy is a researcher, teacher, deviser, and performer.
 She began her career as an actor and dancer focused on movement-based training, creation, and performance.
 Her practical background informs her research on relationships between practice, theory, movement, and the cognitive sciences.
 She received her BA in Theater Studies from Yale University, trained in Lecoq-based pedagogy at the London International School of Performing Arts (LISPA), and received her Ph.D. in Theatre and Drama from the University of California, San Diego.
 She also makes theatre with her collective, Autopoetics.